drewdaemon/drewtate.io/_posts/2025-04-17-building-an-editor-for-a-language-that-changes-every-week.md

 The original architecture of the autocomplete engine used a declarative interface with a predefined vocabulary of properties to represent each command's syntax.
 This was then matched up with a query's AST to generate suggestions.

-I assume the hope was that the structure of each command would look much the same, like a functions do.
-The problem is that this not how `ES|QL` has played out.
+I assume the hope was that the structure of each command would look much the same, like functions do.
+The problem is that this is not how `ES|QL` has played out.
 In the grand tradition of query languages, the commands have started looking much different from one another.

 We started to see issues with using a declarative interface and these grew with every new command.